Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL-Collectors/Readme.md

 |  <img width="264" height="143" alt="image" src="https://github.com/user-attachments/assets/5e3e38bd-1565-48b3-b635-bf03cf0b9efd" />
 |---|

-Once there, click on Generate and create the 3 secrets for the following values:
+Once there, click on Generate and create the 3 secrets with the saved Secret value and adding the following values which you can find on the Overview page of the created AppRegistration:

 - TenantID
-- AppID
+- AppID of the App Registration
 - Secret Generated on the App Registration

 | <img width="444" height="203" alt="image" src="https://github.com/user-attachments/assets/e46d5cf4-17a5-4a1d-8f3b-d0e22105cdad" />
 |---|

 <h2>Logic Apps</h2>
 Once the App Registration is created and the Key Vault is completed with the 3 mentioned secrets, Navigate to Logic Apps inside of Azure and create it using the option Consumption - Multi Tenant and the default values :